approov/quickstart-ionic-advancedhttp/TOKEN-PROTECTION.md

 These steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.

 ## ADDING API DOMAINS
-In order for Approov tokens to be added by the interceptor for particular API domains it is necessary to inform Approov about them.
+In order for Approov tokens to be added by the plugin for particular API domains it is necessary to inform Approov about them.
 Execute the following command:

 ```
 approov api -add <your-domain>